jpoehnelt/blog/src/posts/google-chat-app-with-n8n-workflow.md

     - n8n
     - workflow
     - google translate
+    - visual coding
 date: '2023-12-01T00:00:00.000Z'
 hideToc: true
 ---

-This afternoon I updated my homelab server from Bullseye to Bookworm and the lates version of Proxmox.
-This went off without much excitement and I decided to install [n8n](https://n8n.io/) on the server.
-I've always enjoyed mashing these tools together to do something useful and I decided to build a Google Chat App in the visual workflow editor.
+This afternoon I updated my homelab server from Bullseye to Bookworm and the latest version of Proxmox.
+This went off without too much excitement and I decided to install [n8n](https://n8n.io/) on the server.
+I've always enjoyed mashing tools together to do something useful and I decided to build a [Google Chat App](https://developers.google.com/chat) in the visual workflow editor.

 ## The Workflow